fedcloud-eu/vault-doc/docs/usage.rst

 Secret values from small binary files
 *************************************

-The Secret management service does not support storing binary data as secret values.
-However, FedCloud client provides support for storing small binary files as secret values by encoding/decoding the binary data to ASCII via `base64 <https://docs.python.org/3/library/base64.html>`_.
+It is recommended to store secret values as texts for compatibility and easy manipulation.
+FedCloud client provides support for storing small binary files as secret values by encoding/decoding the binary data to ASCII via `base64 <https://docs.python.org/3/library/base64.html>`_.
 Users need to add option ``--binary-file`` or ``-b`` when reading/writing binary secret values from/to files: